SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

                   .withReplicationFactor(2)
                   .withPartitionCount(2)
                   .withConfig(TopicConfig.CLEANUP_POLICY_CONFIG, TopicConfig.CLEANUP_POLICY_COMPACT).build())
-                  .checkTopicConfiguration() // enforces that topic must be configured exactly as defined above .createTopicIfMissing()    // creates the topic if no topic has been found.
+                  .checkTopicConfiguration() // enforces that topic must be configured exactly as defined above.
+Deprecated.
+Services can't decide on topic configurations.
+                  .createTopicIfMissing()    // creates the topic if no topic has been found.
 Deprecated.
 It will be removed in the next releases
                   .withProducerConfig("producer1") // use producer config from config yaml .build());